The word “positive thinking” is definitely overused online.

 It is something that all of us can exercise in order to achieve a more positive outlook in life.

-The power of being that positive example for others allows others not to feel so alone when they’re facing emotions of hardship and self-doubt.
+Being a positive example for others helps them feel less alone when they’re struggling with hardship and self-doubt.

 They’ll see you as their inspiring person to power them through, since you came out stronger from your situation.

-This kind of positive attitude doesn’t mean having the ability to see something going wrong or never feeling fear or negative emotions.
+A positive attitude doesn’t mean always seeing things go right or never experiencing fear or negative emotions.

 It does, however, lead us to focus more on the brighter side of things instead of the bad ones and maintain a healthy optimism, gratitude for what we do have, and hopefulness toward future results.